;!-- Page background -->

 We store information about your clients’ debit or credit card or other means of payment when you first provide it to us - with the express consent of your client.

 We automatically delete the payment information once all fees have been taken and the payment information is no longer required for the agreed service being provided.
-(You will be provided with details of any fees before you undertake to use AToM – it is your responsibility to advise your client/s and obtain their consent, as per our terms and conditions of business).
+(You will be provided with details of any fees before you undertake to use impact sf – it is your responsibility to advise your client/s and obtain their consent, as per our terms and conditions of business).

 7. Information about your direct debit